Skip to main content

 Special District Formation

 Whether you have already decided forming a special district suits the needs of your community, or are just beginning to explore the option, where and how to begin can be a daunting prospect.
-This flyer is meant to provide some general information on special districts, the formation process, and the benefits of membership with Special Districts Association of Oregon.
+This page is meant to provide some general information on special districts, the formation process, and the benefits of membership with Special Districts Association of Oregon.

 MEMBERSHIP WITH SDAO